Geology Determines Destiny

 If you’re searching for gold, you want to be headed to the Idaho batholith in the center of the state.
 When Idaho’s large body of intrusive igneous rock began to cool underground, hot liquids pushed gold into cracks and fissures within the rock, creating gold-bearing veins.

 However, most towns relying on gold tend to lose their luster after about two years.
 And right on cue, rich placer deposits near Idaho City beckoned to the residents of the tent town of Lewiston.
-Almost overnight, Idaho’s first capital city lost most of its residents as they rushed to chase the yellow stuff 250 miles south of Lewiston.
+Almost overnight, Idaho’s first capital city lost most of its residents as they rushed to chase the yellow stuff 250 miles south.

 By 1863 Idaho City could boast a population of nearly 10,000 residents.
 The “Queen of the Gold Camps” was now the largest town in the northwest, larger even than Portland, Oregon.

-But gold can do that to a man... and even to a state.
+However, gold can do that to a man—and even to a state.
 Seems like Geology really can determine Destiny.

 -30-